-Dr. Flowers was named an "IP Star" in Managing IP's IP Stars Survey (fka the World IP Handbook and Survey) from 2014-2016; one of the "World's Leading Patent Practitioners" from 2014-2016 by Intellectual Asset Management (IAM) magazine; and a "Leading Lawyer" by Leading Lawyers Network Magazine.
+Dr. Flowers was named an "IP Star" in Managing IP's IP Stars Survey (fka the World IP Handbook and Survey) from 2014-2017; one of the "World's Leading Patent Practitioners" from 2014-2017 by Intellectual Asset Management (IAM) magazine; a "Leading Lawyer" by Leading Lawyers Magazine; and is recognized on the Illinois Super Lawyers® list by Thomson Reuters.
 Dr. Flowers was also named a 2015 and 2016 "Life Sciences Star" by LMG Life Sciences in recognition of his outstanding work in the life sciences sector.